kouroshsalahshoor/BlazorServerSideDataGrid/README.md

 https://www.youtube.com/c/FrankLiuSoftware/playlists
 tutorials.
 Special thanks and lots of respect to both of them.

+Last but not least, I wanted to thank my boss Mr. S. Rafipoor, for all his support.

 I hope this will be the first Blazor project of many which will do other programmers job easier.

 Please contact me via my email if you had questions and thoughts: